Des Moines – Ewaste recyclingVarun2022-12-15T08:40:54+00:00

 Electronic waste Des Moines: Disposal, Pickup, Free, Recycle

 Are you looking for where to recycle electronics?
-1 Green Planet offers free e-waste electronic recycling pick up for companies and firms for Electronics Recycle Des Moines, WA for IT assets that have reached its end-of-life with a minimum of 10 IT assets from our qualified items list.
+1 Green Planet offers free e-waste electronic recycling pick up for companies and firms for Electronics Recycle Des Moines, WA for IT assets that have reached its end-of-life with a minimum of 500 lbs of IT assets from our qualified items list.
 Our easy scheduling, secure handling, transporting and responsible electronics recycling Des Moines, WA and ewaste disposal methods have helped many businesses and companies meet their electronics recycling goals.
 We have strict safety and security standards and certifications and licenses to make sure our e waste Des Moines, WA practices meet the needs of our customers.
 As a local business, we make sure to pay attention to the needs of our customers by fostering improved sustainability practices.
-Have at least 10 e waste items to electronic recycle near Des Moines, WA?
+Have at least 500 lbs of e waste items to electronic recycle near Des Moines, WA?
 Contact us for e waste pickup Des Moines, WA.

 Electronics recycling for Des Moines, WA community – Liquidation